centrifuge/liquidity-pools/README.md

 ![Architecture](https://centrifuge.mypinata.cloud/ipfs/QmYLCvEDVyRr4TR3i9sUHADdm4fPkYaLwo6HzuBCbHL6RZ)

 Investors can invest in multiple tranches for each RWA pool.
 Each of these tranches is a separate deployment of a Liquidity Pool and a Tranche Token.
-- [**Liquidity Pool**](https://github.com/centrifuge/liquidity-pools/blob/main/src/ERC7540Vault.sol): An [ERC-7540](https://eips.ethereum.org/EIPS/eip-7540) (extension of [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/)) compatible contract that enables investors to deposit and withdraw stablecoins to invest in tranches of pools.
+- [**ERC7540Vault**](https://github.com/centrifuge/liquidity-pools/blob/main/src/ERC7540Vault.sol): An [ERC-7540](https://eips.ethereum.org/EIPS/eip-7540) (extension of [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/)) compatible contract that enables investors to deposit and withdraw stablecoins to invest in tranches of pools.
 - [**Tranche Token**](https://github.com/centrifuge/liquidity-pools/blob/main/src/token/Tranche.sol): An [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token for the tranche, linked to a [`RestrictionManager`](https://github.com/centrifuge/liquidity-pools/blob/main/src/token/RestrictionManager.sol) that manages transfer restrictions.
 Prices for tranche tokens are computed on Centrifuge.

 The deployment of these tranches and the management of investments is controlled by the underlying InvestmentManager, TokenManager, Gateway, and Routers.